Emlen Etting: After the war

 After returning from World War II Etting immediately worked as an illustrator, but continued to paint and sculpt.
 He created a large catalogue of paintings and drawings and worked most every day, believing that an artist should work whether they felt the call of the muse or not.
 He artworks included "a lot of male nudes and paintings of sailors" and, today, his work is in the permanent collections of the Philadelphia Museum of Art, the Whitney Museum of American Art, the Allentown Art Museum, and the Museum of American Art at the Pennsylvania Academy of the Fine Arts.

 Etting taught at the Philadelphia Museum of Art, the Philadelphia College of Art, Temple University's Tyler School of Art, and Florida Southern College.

 In 1938, Etting was married to Gloria Braggiotti, the daughter of an Italian aristocrat and a Boston Brahmin mother, at the Church of the Transfiguration in New York City.
 Gloria was a fixture of Main Line society in her own right.
-She was a great cook and hostess who can be credited to elevating the modern salon to its highest expression.

 Etting's sculpture Phoenix Rising was installed in the plaza next to Philadelphia's City Hall in 1982.
 The sculpture symbolized Philadelphia's rise from urban decay.

 Emlen Etting died of Parkinson's disease on July 20, 1993, at his home in Philadelphia at the age of 88.